janva/css-ex/flex/Readme.md

 ## Basic concepts
 Flexbox is in some sense single dimensioned layout tool.
 It allows for content wrapping but whilst doing so each line will be laid out independently and there is no simple way to aligning content in one row followed by another row.
 Working in single dimension does not prevent flexbox from being  agnostic about directions in which items are layed out.
 You can layout items horizontally or vertically to your liking.
 If you want to create more complex layouts with flexbox you can nest a flexbox within another.
 Flexbox works from content out.
 Items are layed out in rows or columns after which an algorithm will determine sizes, spacing and distribute space used by each item.
 Explicit sizes of items are not necessarily needed.

- What I see people recommend is to use it for simple or small scaled layout in single direction when working with flexbox and use grid instead when things becomes more complex and large scale.
-This makes sense to me after reading the above.

 Flex layout module introduced 12 properties (including shorthands) which is a fair bit of things to keep track of.
 Following is a short introduction to some of the properties.

-### Flex container & its items
+## Flex container & its items
 As mentioned, flexbox extends the display property.
 Display property, in it self,  defines inner and outer display types.
 The inner display property dictates decedents formatting context, ruling how decedents are laid out.
 Outer display dictates the principle box which governs how it interacts in the flow layout.
 In the case of flex-boxes the principle box is either inline or block-level and the formatting context is flex-container.
 In practice elements declared `display:flex` or `display:inline-flex` are  *flex-containers* and the decedents are called  *flex-items*.
 So flex-containers of type flex have block-level principle box and flex-containers of type inline of course have inline-level principle box.
 The inner display type of both are of type flex-container.These generate  flex formatting contexts (similar to BFC).
 Items are layed out according to [flex layout  model]([https://link](https://www.w3.org/TR/css-flexbox-1/#box-model)).

-Some block container properties are not applicable in flex layout context for instance float, clear, vertical-align ,::first-line, ::first-letter.
-Often common design pattern can be simplified with the use of flex layout. and the they are layed out according to flex box model.

-### Directions
+## Directions
 Directions in which flex-items are layed out works somewhat differently than other layout modes.
 Two axis are defined, the primary axis is called the *main axis* and a perpendicular axis called *cross axis*.
 The main-axis extends from main-start to main-end and cross-axis from cross-start to cross-end.
 Flex items are layed along the main-axis.
 How these map to physical directions are determined by flex-flow and writing mode.

 image goes here

-#### Flex-direction property
+### Flex-direction property
 Will set the direction of main-axis thus determining in which direction flex items are layed out.
 The direction is also dependent on writing mode.
 Writing mode is used to support international writing modes.
 The values i mostly use are.

 `flex-direction: row`